-Michael Coll completed his fourth year as head women's soccer coach in 2017.
-Named the head coach on March 11, 2014, Coll has guided UNCG to a 36-36-11 overall record, including 20-11-5 in Southern Conference action.
+Michael Coll completed his fifth year as head women's soccer coach in 2018.
+Named the head coach on March 11, 2014, Coll has guided UNCG to a 51-41-12 overall record, including 27-13-5 in Southern Conference action, and the last two SoCon Tournament Championships.

-In 2017 Coll guided UNCG to the eighth SoCon Tournament Championship and first since 2010 as the third-seeded Spartans defeated fourth-seeded Western Carolina 1-0 in the championship game.
+In 2017 Coll guided UNCG to its first SoCon Tournament Championship since 2010 as the third-seeded Spartans defeated fourth-seeded Western Carolina 1-0 in the championship game.
 UNCG won six-straight games and outscored opponents 11-1 before falling to No. 1 seed Duke 1-0 in the first round of the NCAA Tournament.

 Defender Regan Lehman was named the SoCon Tournament’s Most Outstanding Player after leading the Spartans’ defense to two shutouts and just one goal against in 281:12 minutes of play in tournament action.
-Defender Emily Jensen, forward Cienna Rideout and midfielder Heida Ragney Vidarsdottir joined Lehman on the all-tournament team.
+Jensen, Rideout and Ragney Vidarsdottir joined Lehman on the all-tournament team.

 UNCG garnered five All-SoCon selections in 2016, including a fourth-straight all-conference nod for defender Georgia Brown, who was named to the second team.
 Joining Brown on the second team were Lehman and goalkeeper Chloe Buehler.
 For the second year in a row the Spartans placed two players on the freshman team in Marissa Ferrantino and Rideout.